Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 - See the CBI study on buyer requirements for natural health products to Europe, as it provides information about the mandatory ethical sourcing and biodiversity requirements you must meet to enter the European market.

-- See the CBI study entitled The EU Green Deal – How will it impact my business? for more information on the EU Green Deal and its implications.
+- See the CBI study entitled The EU Green Deal – How will it affect my business? for more information on the EU Green Deal and its implications.

 - Make your supply chain transparent and your ingredients traceable.
 Use appropriate tracking and tracing or other audit and certification systems to show where your ingredients come from.